Dynamic Ideas 4 Life

 READ LATER - DOWNLOAD THIS POST AS PDF >> CLICK HERE <<

-Now, It made me think what other wild plants can be used to make tea’s with?
+Now, so besides Peppermint and Chamomile I decided to share this blog as It made me think about what other wild plants can be used to make tea’s and tonics with?

-I live in England in Hertfordshire and the main plants I thought about that grow near me are;
+I live in England in Hertfordshire in a suburban area and there is plenty of countryside about.
+I see many wild plants on my travels and the main plants I thought about picking that grow near me are;

 • Peppermint,